youheinakagawa/panasonic-tv-app/memory-bank/activeContext.md

 - [x] Confirmed that メディアプレーヤー uses the Dボタン (NRC_DATA-ONOFF) command.
 - [x] Analyzed XML logs to identify TV capabilities and supported commands.
 - [x] Added logs/ directory to .gitignore to prevent committing large XML files.
+- [x] Using electron-builder for packaging the application as a standalone executable with an installer.
+- [x] Configured the build to exclude logs and memory-bank directories from the packaged application.
+- [x] Created a README.md file with comprehensive installation and usage instructions in Japanese.